Pfulcher26/Geppetto-/README.md

 ![OpenAI's API is called with custom prompt](https://i.imgur.com/kEJoMvh.png)

 The generatePrompt function takes the payload, containing the state of the model the user is creating, and returns a custom prompt by interpolating the user input.
-The custom prompt is included in the OpenAI API call and the reponse is parsed from json and returned to the front-end where it is used to update the state and display the completion on the UI.
+The custom prompt is included in the OpenAI third party API call and the reponse is parsed from json and returned to the front-end where it is used to update the state and display the text completion on the UI.

 ![the generate prompt function that interpolates the payload from the front-end](https://i.imgur.com/3FaqQh2.png)